eea/documentation/adapt-and-extend/theming/resourceregistry.rst

 To reduce the amount of resources loaded in each page, Plone standard bundles are aggregated together.

 A first aggregation named `default` contains all the bundles that must be available everytime.
-It corresponds to 2 outputs (one JS and one JS).
-A second aggregation named `logged-in` containes the bundles only needed for authenticated users.
+It corresponds to 2 outputs (one JS and one CSS).
+A second aggregation named `logged-in` contains the bundles only needed for authenticated users.
 It also corresponds to 2 outputs (JS and CSS).

 The aggregation is triggered by a GenericSetup step depending on the `registry.xml` file.
 Any profile containing the `registry.xml` file will automatically refresh the current aggregations with the declared bundles.